 Yet again, this is his invention, with designs and technical drawings built from scratch.
 With already twenty-five orders in the books for this upcoming watch model, the American market should see it by the second quarter of 2021 with a price tag of $175,000.

 Ultimately, it is Don’s dream to have his own watch on his wrist.
 Another goal of his is to bring his three children into the business.
-Both are highly skilled engineers.
+All are highly skilled engineers.

 With all of these ideas and designs, including a future tourbillon piece, Loke is going to need plenty of talent and skill.